ajfig87-ops/NeuroVigilance/README.md

 ## Overview

-**NeuroVigilance** is a security-focused AI infrastructure project that simulates the deployment of a secure and scalable environment for training reinforcement learning agents.
-It integrates modern DevSecOps practices, trusted compute architectures, and observability tooling to model real-world challenges faced by high-stakes organizations building toward AGI.
+**NeuroVigilance** is a security-focused AI infrastructure project that models the secure and scalable deployment of environments used to train reinforcement learning agents.
+It integrates modern DevSecOps practices, cloud-native technologies, and observability tooling to reflect real-world challenges faced by high-stakes organizations advancing toward artificial general intelligence (AGI).

-This project is designed to reflect the responsibilites of a security engineer or Infrastructre Security Specialist at cutting-edge technology companies including Open AI, Tesla, Amazon, Nvidia, and SpaceX
+The project is designed to mirror the responsibilities of a security engineer or infrastructure security specialist at cutting-edge technology companies such as OpenAI, Tesla, Amazon, Nvidia, and SpaceX.

-It serves as a hands-on demonstration of:
+Key features include:
-- End-to-End infrastructre design for RL-based AI systems
+	•	Full-stack infrastructure design tailored for RL-based AI workloads
-- Implementation of robust, zero-trust security architecture
+	•	Implementation of robust, zero-trust security architecture
-- Cloud-native tooling including containers, IaC, and service meshes
+	•	Use of cloud-native tooling including containers, infrastructure-as-code (IaC), and service meshes
-- Real-time monitoring and alerting for AI model training environments
+	•	Real-time monitoring and alerting for AI model training environments
-- Integration of AI models into secure operational pipelines
+	•	Secure integration of AI models into operational pipelines